wayneIBM/vpc-on-classic/errors.md

 **Message**: Too many requests within a short time.

 This error message is returned if too many requests are received within a specified time interval.
 Wait a while and try again.

+## reserved_ip_in_use
+**Message**: The reserved IP is in use and cannot be deleted.

+To see a list of reserved IP addresses, use the `GET /v1/subnets/{subnet_id}/reserved_ips` API, or the CLI command `ibmcloud is subnet-reserved-ip` and make sure that the specified reserved IP address is not in use.

+## reserved_ip_owned_by_provider
+**Message**: The specified reserved IP is owned by the provider.

+To see a list of reserved IPs, use the `GET /v1/subnets/{subnet_id}/reserved_ips` API, or the CLI command `ibmcloud is subnet-reserved-ip` and make sure that the specified reserved ip is not own by a provider.

+## address_is_already_reserved
+**Message**: The specified address is already reserved on the subnet.

+To see a list of reserved IPs, use the `GET /v1/subnets/{subnet_id}/reserved_ips` API, or the CLI command `ibmcloud is subnet-reserved-ip` and make sure that the specified address is not already reserved.

 ## security_group_active_transactions
 **Message**: The interface cannot be attached or detached until the instance appears in Active state.